Pasquale-97/FlappyBirdAI/README.md

 An AI made using the NEAT Python module that is able to learn how to play Flappy Bird.

+NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary alogrithm that creates artificial neural networks.

+[Click](https://neat-python.readthedocs.io/en/latest/neat_overview.html) for more information about NEAT

 ## Installation and Setup Instructions